open-voice-interoperability/docs/specifications/DialogEvents/1.0.2/InteropDialogEventSpecs.md

 ### 0.1 Document Scope

-##### This document specifies the format for Open Voice Network (OVON) interoperable dialog events.
+##### This document specifies the format for Open-Floor interoperable dialog events developed under the Open Voice Interoperability Initiative of the LF AI & Data Foundation.
 The requirements for this specification are given in [Interoperable Dialog Packet Requirements [10]](https://openvoicenetwork.org/docs/2832-2/).
 This specification is generic.
 As described in the requirements there are many different potential uses of a dialog event. #####

 ### 0.2 Dialog Events